Summary

 Practical Tips for Investors

-- Always check the official NSE/BSE holiday calendar before planning trades
+- Always verify the official NSE/BSE holiday calendar

 Conclusion: Stay Informed, Stay Prepared

-To sum it up, March 26, 2026, is a regular trading day, and both NSE and BSE will remain open despite Ram Navami.
+March 26, 2026, is a non-trading day, and both NSE and BSE will remain closed for Ram Navami.

 FAQs: Stock Market Holiday on Ram Navami 2026